CoderCowMoo/PRAW-r-EarthPorn-downloader/README.md

 Written in python for reddit using the PRAW.
 This script has a comment displaying where the variables should be changed for beginners.
-I was inspired to write this script because a few years ago, I was just starting out with programming and wanted to download reddit images and just did not understand anything.
-Thankfully, I never gave up and this is easy stuff for me now.
-Just keep trying and never give up and nothing is impossible.
 Future improvements would be to change the wallpaper as well.

+Credit goes to u/lickmyspaghetti in https://www.reddit.com/r/learnpython/comments/5benxs/how_do_i_download_an_image_using_praw/.
+All I did was update his script and comment it.